 Conclusion

-In this contribution, we have discussed the UE processing timeline related issuesproposed the following:
+In this contribution, we have discussed the UE processing timeline related issues.

+Based on the discussions on out-of-order scheduling and HARQ-Ack, we proposed the following:

 Proposal 1: All Rel-16 UEs to support out-of-order PUSCH scheduling (i.e. a PUSCH scheduled through a later UL grant can be transmitted earlier than another PUSCH scheduled through an earlier UL grant).
 FFS out-of-order PDSCH scheduling.